forbes-group/mmfutils/README.rst

 .. code:: bash

-    make envs
-    make test   # conda run -n _mmfutils pytest
+    make test   # nox

-To run these manually you could do:
+To run these manually in a specific environment, you could do:

 .. code:: bash